mysteryduck/github/README.md

 )
 ```

-... or if for some reason you can't install `usethis`, then click on the
+.. or if for some reason you can't install `usethis`, then click on the
-**Terminal** tab and input the following:
+**Terminal** tab in RStudio and input the following:

 ```{r}
 git config --global user.name insert_github_username_here